hiddentao/immutable-state-machine/CONTRIBUTING.md

-# Contribute to Clockmaker
+# Contribute to Immutable-state-machine

-This guide guidelines for those wishing to contribute to Squel.
+This guide guidelines for those wishing to contribute to `immutable-state-machine`.

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is [licensed the same as Clockmaker](README.md).
+By submitting code as an individual or as an entity you agree that your code is [licensed the same](README.md).

 ## Issues and pull requests